-Bird Feeding Tips: Peanuts in the Shell vs. Shelled Peanuts
+Feeding Tips: Peanuts in the Shell vs. Shelled Peanuts for Birds

 A commonly asked bird feeding question is what type of birds eat different types of peanuts.

-Blue Jays and other jay species in the US love peanuts in the shell.
+Blue jays and other jay species in the United States love peanuts in the shell.
 These species are the reason that many people choose to offer this type of peanut.
-In addition to Blue Jays, I’ve regularly seen Red-bellied Woodpeckers enjoy peanuts in the shell.
+In addition to blue jays, I’ve regularly seen red-bellied woodpeckers enjoy peanuts in the shell.
 Other species will take these peanuts from time to time, but they are a bit hard to crack open for many of the smaller birds.
 One common problem with feeding peanuts in the shell is that squirrels are crazy about them.
 If you choose to feed any type of peanut, be prepared to deal with squirrels and other critters.

 Check out the best bird feeders for blue jays.